Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 *Work in progress.
 Text getting there.
 Graphs are correct*

 Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
-Here we suggest a structured approach based on the law of threes.
+Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.

 This is not about building models; it is about what happens before and after building.